DallanQ/everdell_3/Manual.md

 If there is a tie, the player who achieved the most Events wins.
 If there is still a tie, the player with the most leftover resources is the winner.

-SCORING EXAMPLE (PAGE 14)
+### SCORING EXAMPLE (PAGE 14)

-Base points for cards: 22 Point tokens: 14 Prosperity card bonus points: 10 (3 for Wife, 2 for Architect, 5 for King) Journey points: 4 Events: 12 (6 for Performer in Residence, 3 for Ministering to Miscreants, 3 for Grand Tour)
+Base points for cards: 22 <br>Point tokens: 14<br>Prosperity card bonus points: 10 (3 for Wife, 2 for Architect, 5 for King)<br> Journey points: 4 <br> Events: 12 (6 for Performer in Residence, 3 for Ministering to Miscreants, 3 for Grand Tour)<br>

-## Total: 62
+Total: 62

+## SOLO RULES (PAGE 15)
-SOLO RULES When playing Everdell solo, you will be competing against a cantankerous old rodent known as Rugwort, and his pack of rowdy, rambunctious, rat ruffians.
+When playing Everdell solo, you will be competing against a cantankerous old rodent known as Rugwort, and his pack of rowdy, rambunctious, rat ruffians.
 He will be returning to Everdell for three years in a row, each time bearing a new title of nastiness.
 You must find a way to overcome his dastardly tricks and rid Everdell of his filth once and for all!

-Year One: "Rugwort the Rascal" Select a player color for Rugwort (he prefers black) and setup the game according to the two-player setup.
+### Year One: "Rugwort the Rascal"
+Select a player color for Rugwort (he prefers black) and setup the game according to the two-player setup.
 You have a starting hand of 5 cards, and Rugwort does not have a hand of cards.

 Take one of Rugwort's workers and place it on the top-left Forest card, blocking it.
 Place his other worker on the 3 twig action space, blocking it.